 A judge engaged in ex parte communications with the assistant district attorney in chambers and told the deputy public defender that she was not included in the conversation because the judge was mad at her.
 Com. on Jud.
 Performance, Decision and Order Removing Judge John T. Laettner from Office (2019) pp. 16-17.

-A judge engaged in ex parte communications with a deputy district attorney in a case before her.
+A judge engaged in ex parte communications with a criminal defendant about her plea and the possibility of diversion, and then with the defendant's attorney in chambers.
 Com. on Jud.
-Performance, Decision and Order Imposing Severe Public Censure on Judge Ariadne J. Symons (2019) p.
-8.
+Performance, Decision and Order Imposing Public Admonishment on Judge Bruce Clayton Mills (2006) p.
+3.